'Two-term limit' censored in China as Xi to stay in power indefinitely

-BEIJING — China's plan for President Xi Jinping to remain in office indefinitely saw censors block online searches for "two-term limit" and triggered comparisons to North Korea's ruling dynasty.
+BEIJING — China's plan for President Xi Jinping to remain in office indefinitely saw censors block satirical commentary and online searches for "two-term limit," also triggering comparisons to North Korea's ruling dynasty.

-Such criticism on social media quickly sparked a concerted propaganda push by Monday.
+Criticism on social media platforms sparked a concerted propaganda push by Monday.

 The ruling Communist Party's Central Committee proposed to remove from the constitution the expression that China's president and vice president "shall serve no more than two consecutive terms," the Xinhua News Agency reported Sunday.